 - OTC options: Those diagnosed with mild or moderate hearing loss could find relief from new over-the-counter hearing devices that amplify sounds; soon to be for sale online and in stores.

 The following resources can provide more information and assistance for individuals experiencing hearing loss:

 American Speech-Language-Hearing Association

-At-Home Care Company, the leaders in senior home care in Des Moines and the surrounding areas, can also offer invaluable help to those with hearing loss in many ways, such as suggestions for adaptive devices, transportation and accompaniment to medical appointments and procedures, friendly companionship to stave off loneliness, and so much more.
+At-Home Care Company, the leaders in independent living home care in Ames and the surrounding areas, can also offer invaluable help to those with hearing loss in many ways, such as suggestions for adaptive devices, transportation and accompaniment to medical appointments and procedures, friendly companionship to stave off loneliness, and so much more.
 Email us today or give us a call at (515) 292-2650 for more information on our specialized in-home assistance which makes life safer and much more comfortable and enjoyable, as well as for additional hearing loss resources.